kundanchouhan12/BlogX/README.md

-Perfect!
-Mai aapke README.md me live demo link add kar deta hoon aur thoda aur polished bana deta hoon:

 # BlogX
 BlogX is a modern blogging platform that allows users to create, manage, and interact with blog posts.
 The project features a React frontend with a Spring Boot backend, complete with JWT-based authentication, rich text editing, and image handling.

 ---